Hood By Air

+Hood By Air (often stylized as HBA) is a fashion and streetwear brand based in New York City co-founded by designers Shayne Oliver and Raul Lopez.
+It was launched in 2006 and took a hiatus from 2017 to 2019.
+Oliver left the brand in 2023.

+Brand

-Hood By Air is a high fashion brand based in New York City first launched in 2006 and active to the present day, with the exception of a hiatus between early 2017 – 2019.
-The brand was co-founded by designers, Shayne Oliver and Raul Lopez.
-The designer is Shayne Oliver, a former student at Fashion Institute of Technology and New York University who described his design aesthetic as "ghetto gothic" and banjee.
+The designer was Shayne Oliver, a former student at the Fashion Institute of Technology and New York University who described his design aesthetic as "ghetto gothic" and banjee.
 Oliver was named among The 25 Greatest Black Fashion Designers by Complex.
 Oliver brought in the conceptual artist and filmmaker Leilah Weinraub as CEO and cofounder in 2012.
 Weinraub was openly skeptical of the brand's celebrity endorsements.
 The company was notable for refusing outside investment.
-In the past, Hood By Air, also known by the acronym HBA, has identified as a "luxury streetwear brand," a term coined by Oliver and now “synonymous with HBA's subversive use of logos, high-end production values and an ingenious online presence”.
+In the past, Hood By Air, also known by the acronym HBA, has identified as a "luxury streetwear brand," a term coined by Oliver and now "synonymous with HBA's subversive use of logos, high-end production values and an ingenious online presence".

 Hood By Air is notable for its collectively-driven creative output, collaborating with a large network of artists, performers, and other figures from the New York creative industries, as well as global brands.
 The brand has been the recipient of numerous fashion accolades and awards, including the LVMH Special Prize (2014) and CFDA Swarovski Award for Menswear (2015).

 History

+Founding and early years (2006–2009)

-Founded in 2006 by Brooklyn-based designers Shayne Oliver and Raul Lopez, Hood By Air has gone from a t-shirt oriented streetwear project to a cult brand at the forefront of New York's fashion new guard.
+Founded in 2006 by town designers Shayne Oliver and Raul Lopez, Hood By Air has gone from a t-shirt oriented streetwear project to a cult brand at the forefront of New York's fashion new guard.
 In 2006, Oliver was running a brand and blog under the name Elite Urban Brigade.
 Editorial collaborators on the blog included Akeem Smith and Mykki Blanco.
 Under Elite Urban Brigade, Oliver began printing one-off t-shirt designs, which he would sell at the New York streetwear store, aNYthing.
 During this period, Oliver met fellow designer Raul Lopez at an after school programme run by the Hetrick-Martin Institute in partnership with the Harvey Milk High School, which Oliver attended.
 Oliver introduced Lopez to his early blueprint for a brand which could expand on his Elite Urban Brigade ideas.
 After developing the concept further, Oliver and Lopez began printing t-shirts, eventually releasing the designs under the name Hood By Air.